 - # of Animals: 7,000

 Fort Worth Zoo has been ranked as one of the best American zoos by USA Today, the Los Angeles Times, Family Life, and Southern Living.
 Opened in 1909, the zoo now features 12 main exhibits, including Texas Wild.
 This exhibit displays animals native to Texas.
 The exhibit is split into four sections representing different parts of Texas.
 Zoo guests can see animals such as bobcats, roadrunners, coyotes, birds of prey, and various reptiles.

 - # of Animals: 500

 Though Living Desert Zoo and Gardens encompasses 1,200 acres, only 80 acres are developed for zoo exhibits.
-The rest of the land remains in pristine, undeveloped condition.
+The rest of the land remains in a pristine, undeveloped condition.

-Its desert climate makes this zoo unique for its ability to breed endangered desert animals and participate in reintroduction of those animals to their native desert lands around the world, such as the Arabian oryx to Oman.
+Its desert climate makes this zoo unique for its ability to breed endangered desert animals and participate in the reintroduction of those animals to their native desert lands around the world, such as the Arabian oryx to Oman.